-After confirming with my live-in expert on Japanese (i.e. fiance), this is really common.
+After confirming with my live-in expert on Japanese (i.e. wife, Rei), this is really common.
 So maybe I should start mimicking this a bit to make my own pronunciation a bit more natural.

 Get Help from a Native Speaker

-No matter how hard you try to listen to some sentence, you won’t be able to catch them unless you have a really good vocabulary.
-I talk about this a lot in the Hacking Japanese Supercourse, but the real key to listening comprehension is an awesome vocabulary.
+No matter how hard you try to listen to some sentence, you won't be able to catch them unless you have a really good vocabulary, which is the real key to listening comprehension.

 For example, in transcribing the sample I used for this post, I ran into some real trouble with this sentence: